onera/Cassiopee/Converter/doc/source/Converter.rst

     attached zones eventually.
 See below example for all possibilities of input.

     :param args: input
-    :type args: [list of baseNames, list of baseNames and dimension, list of zones]
+    :type args: [list of baseNames, list of baseNames and list of zones]
     :rtype: a new pyTree

     *Example of use:*